Got 'til It's Gone: Chart performance

 "Got 'til It's Gone" was not released as a commercial single in the United States, making it ineligible to appear on the Billboard Hot 100 and several other charts under the chart rules that existed at that time.
-The song peaked at number 36 on Hot 100 Airplay, and number three on Hot R&B/Hip-Hop Airplay charts.
-In Canada, the song debuted at number 41 on the RPM Singles Chart on the issue dated September 15, 1997, and peaked at number 19 on November 17, 1997.
-In Australia, "Got 'til It's Gone" debuted at number 13 on the issue dated October 5, 1997, peaking at number 10 and staying on the ARIA Charts for 15 weeks and was certified Gold by the Australian Recording Industry Association for 30,000 copies shipped.
+The song peaked at number 36 on the Hot 100 Airplay and number three on Hot R&B Airplay charts.
+In Canada, the song debuted at number 41 on the RPM 100 Hit Tracks chart on the issue dated September 15, 1997, and peaked at number 19 on November 17, 1997.
+In Australia, "Got 'til It's Gone" debuted at number 13 on the issue dated October 5, 1997, peaking at number 10 and staying on the ARIA Singles Chart for 15 weeks and was certified Gold by the Australian Recording Industry Association (ARIA) for 30,000 copies shipped.
 In New Zealand, it debuted at its peak of number four, staying on the chart for 12 weeks.
-It was also certified Gold by Recorded Music NZ (RMNZ) for shipping 15,000 copies across the country.
+It was also certified gold by Recorded Music NZ (RMNZ) for shipping 15,000 copies across the country.

 "Got 'til It's Gone" debuted and peaked at number six on the UK Singles Chart on the week of October 4, 1997, spending eleven weeks on the chart.
-It was certified Silver by the British Phonographic Industry (BPI) eventually selling nearly 200,000 units in the region.
+It was certified silver by the British Phonographic Industry (BPI) eventually selling nearly 200,000 units in the region.
 In Austria, it entered the singles chart at number 32.
 During its fourth week, it rose to its peak of number 11, spending a total of 17 weeks on the chart.
 In France, the song also peaked at number 11, and was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP).
 In the Netherlands, "Got 'til It's Gone" entered the singles' chart at number 50 during the week of September 27, 1997.
 It eventually reached number nine, staying a total of 13 weeks on the chart.
 On the Swiss Singles Chart dated October 12, 1997, "Got 'til It's Gone" debuted at number 32.
 After four weeks, it peaked at number 11.